-Through his general corporate practice, Mr. Maximov has advised entrepreneurs in the formation and operation of businesses ranging from high technology and product innovation, to the hotel, restaurant and wine industries, and commercial and residential real estate development.
-His securities practice has involved SEC registered public offerings and exempt private placements, on behalf of companies and investors, for a variety of high technology, real estate development and vineyard and winery clients.
+Through his general corporate practice, Bruce has advised entrepreneurs in the formation and operation of businesses ranging from high technology and product innovation, to the hotel, restaurant, and wine industries, and commercial and residential real estate development.
+His securities practice has involved SEC registered public offerings and exempt private placements, on behalf of companies and investors, for a variety of high technology, real estate development and vineyard, and winery clients.
 His venture capital work, while similarly varied, has focused on technology and, particularly, Internet-based companies.
-He also has extensive mergers and acquisitions experience with companies in the e-commerce, biotechnology, computer software, product distribution, hospitality and other industries.
+He also has extensive mergers and acquisitions experience with companies in the e-commerce, biotechnology, computer software, product distribution, hospitality, and other industries.

 He has lectured and moderated panels on a variety of business and legal issues, including Continuing Education of the Bar programs on "Organizing and Advising Closely Held Corporations" and industry presentations on "Forming and Managing Strategic Alliances."
-He also teaches federal securities law as an adjunct professor at Golden Gate University Law School and has made presentations on multimedia, copyright and other issues at such industry conferences as the Computer Game Developers Conference and the National Educational Media Network Conference
+Bruce teaches federal securities law as an adjunct professor at Golden Gate University Law School and has made presentations on multimedia, copyright, and other issues at such industry conferences as the Computer Game Developers Conference and the National Educational Media Network Conference